Decoherence of nitrogen-vacancy spin ensembles in a nitrogen electron-nuclear spin bath in diamond

 Executive Summary

-- Key Finding on Coherence: The computed T2 time exhibits a clear linear dependence on the P1 concentration ([P1]) on a log scale, with a slope of -1.06, which aligns closely with experimental results (-1.07).
+- Core Finding: The Hahn-echo spin-coherence time ($T_2$) of NV ensembles exhibits a clear inverse linear dependence on P1 concentration ([P1]) on a log scale, with a calculated slope of -1.06.

-- Decoherence Mechanism: The study confirms that the Jahn-Teller (JT) effect and the resulting anisotropic hyperfine interaction in the P1 center are critical, significantly suppressing the P1 electron spin flip-flop dynamics, thereby enhancing NV coherence.
+- Mechanism Insight: The Jahn-Teller (JT) effect and the anisotropic hyperfine interaction within the P1 center are crucial, significantly suppressing the electron spin flip-flop dynamics that drive NV decoherence.

 Technical Specifications